 We really want you to enjoy your core training time with us, but life doesn't always go to plan!
 If there are personal circumstances which you are happy to share with your supervisor/college tutor or TPD, we would endeavour to put in place support systems for you if we are able to.
 We have a professional support and well-being service, and you can be referred by your clinical or educational supervisor, college tutor, or TPD.
-You can self refer for exam failure, and during the COVID-19 pandemic you could self refer for other reasons.
+You can self refer as well. https://heeoe.hee.nhs.uk/psw/east-england-professional-support-and-well-being-service

-https://heeoe.hee.nhs.uk/psw/east-england-professional-support-and-wellbeing-service